Inslee tells schools to make contingency plans in light of coronavirus restrictions; expect changes soon

 “We are giving intense thought in what we can do in terms of our children,” he said.

-Thus far, district leaders and county health officials have been the ones making calls on whether to close schools as a precaution.
+Before Wednesday, district leaders and county health officials had been the ones making calls on whether to close schools as a precaution.

 State education officials began communicating with school districts late last month, asking them to plan for closures.
 A few, including the Northshore School District, have shut all their schools for at least one day.

+Schools are a critical lifeline for many students, especially children from low-income homes, those who are homeless and those with disabilities.
+Families rely on schools for hot meals – sometimes three a day – care before and after school, and in some cases, basic medical care from school nurses or medical professionals at clinics on school grounds.

+These services are particularly important in school districts that serve a high percentage of children from families with limited means, such as Seattle Public Schools, where roughly 32% of students are low-income.
+Nearly 4% of SPS students are homeless, and just over 15% have a disability, according to the most recent state data.
+SPS announced a two-week closure Thursday.

-He said schools should expect more guidance in the coming days.
+Inslee said schools should expect more guidance in the coming days.

 State schools chief Chris Reykdal said Tuesday evening said his department was working through a lot of unknown factors, including whether federal funding for schools would flow in the event of longer closures.